-To ensure ease of access to the contents of the USB, please:
+To ensure ease of access to the contents the ISER and supporting evidence:

-- 1. Place the ISER, college catalog, and current schedule in the root folder of the USB flash drive. - 2.
+- 1. Place the ISER, college catalog, and current schedule in the root folder upload site. - 2.
 Use one folder to contain evidence files for each main section of the Standards and other primary sections of the ISER (see Figure 2).
 Avoid subfolders. - 3.
-Spot-check the links in ISER from the USB prior to submission.
+Spot-check the links in ISER prior to uploading to make sure they work correctly.

 Figure 2.
-Sample File Directory on a Flash Drive
+Sample File Directory for Uploading to ACCJC's Cloud Service